+The list of knowledge management tools ideally designed to help an organization find and manage helpful information can be overwhelming.
 You probably can think of a handful of active software subscriptions in your company with some kind knowledge management component; these tools may be siloed off, hard to access.

-The Purpose of Knowledge Management Tools
+The Purpose of a Knowledge Management Tool

 If you’ve checked out our post on knowledge management systems, we break down where knowledge management tools fit in the overall system—whether that be the simplest of knowledge bases or an enterprise platform.